 End of Rotation Exam Scale Score FAQs

-Starting with Version 6, End of Rotation™ exam scores will be reported on a scale from 300 to 500.
+Starting in 2018, End of Rotation™ exam scores are reported on a scale from 300 to 500.
 Using this standard metric will allow for easy comparisons between versions of the exam over time and forms of the exam delivered to a cohort.
 A number of questions have been asked that deserve some detailed, written explanation.
 This FAQ series will evolve as faculty feedback comes in.

 - Topic 1: What does it mean?
 The basics of scale scores

 - Topic 2: What do students need to know?
 Interpreting and grading

 - Topic 3: How do we make the transition?
 Checklist of steps